-We are subject to federal and state data privacy and security laws and regulations and laws and expectations relating to privacy continue to evolve.
+We are subject to federal and state data privacy and security laws and regulations, and laws and expectations relating to privacy continue to evolve.
 Changes in these laws may limit our data access, use and disclosure, and may require increased expenditures.
 In addition, data protection, privacy and similar laws protect more than patient information and, although they vary by jurisdiction, these laws can extend to employee information, business contact information, provider information, and other information relating to identifiable individuals.
-For example, the California Consumer Privacy Act requires covered businesses to, among other things, provide disclosures to California consumers regarding the collection, use and disclosure of such consumers' personal information and afford such consumers new rights with respect to their personal information, including the right to opt out of certain sales of personal information.
-In addition, the California Privacy Rights Act (CPRA) which amended the California Consumer Privacy Act (CCPA), became effective on January 1, 2023.
-In addition, broad consumer privacy laws recently went into effect in Virginia on January 1, 2023 and in Colorado and Connecticut on July 1, 2023 and new privacy laws will become effective in Utah on December 31, 2023, in Florida, Montana and Texas in 2024, in Tennessee and Iowa in 2025 and in Indiana in 2026 and numerous other states are considering new privacy laws.
-Furthermore, other U.S. states, such as New York, Massachusetts and Utah have enacted stringent data security laws;
+For example, the California Consumer Privacy Act (CCPA) requires covered businesses to, among other things, provide notices to California consumers regarding the collection, use and disclosure of such consumers' personal information and afford such consumers new rights with respect to their personal information, including the right to opt out of certain sales of personal information.
+In addition, the California Privacy Rights Act (CPRA), which amended the CCPA, became effective on January 1, 2023 and imposed additional obligations on companies covered by the legislation.
+The CPRA modified the CCPA and has created a state agency that is vested with authority to implement and enforce the CCPA.
+There are also states that are specifically regulating health information.
+For example, Washington state recently passed a health privacy law that will regulate the collection and sharing of health information, and the law also has a private right of action, which further increases the relevant compliance risk.
+Since then, similar laws have been passed in numerous other states and other states have proposed similar new privacy laws.